OpenBMB/IoA/_sources/customize/goal_submission.rst.txt

    import requests
    goal = "task descrpition"
-   "(e.g. goal = I want to know the annual revenue of Microsoft from 2014 to 2020.
-Please generate a figure in text format showing the trend of the annual revenue, and give me a analysis report.)" response = requests.post(
+   # e.g. goal = I want to know the annual revenue of Microsoft from 2014 to 2020.
+Please generate a figure in text format showing the trend of the annual revenue, and give me a analysis report.
+   response = requests.post(
       "http://127.0.0.1:5050/launch_goal",
       json={